 Scone Palace is not only a historic residence but also the site of the celebrated Royal Trees.
 These ancient trees, steeped in legend and lore, stand as silent witnesses to centuries of Scottish history and royal tradition.

-Another iconic tree at Scone Palace is the Coronation Cedar, a towering cedar of Lebanon that commands attention with its sweeping branches and graceful form.
+One of the iconic tree at Scone Palace is the Coronation Cedar, a towering cedar of Lebanon that commands attention with its sweeping branches and graceful form.
 Planted to commemorate the coronation of Queen Victoria in 1838, this majestic tree serves as a living monument to the enduring legacy of the British monarchy.

 The King James VI Sycamore overlooking The Parkland, is believed to have been planted in the early 17th century, during the reign of King James VI of Scotland, who later became King James I of England.
 As one of the most influential monarchs in Scottish history, King James VI played a pivotal role in uniting the crowns of Scotland and England, ushering in a new era of political and cultural significance.